Andrettin/Wyrmsun/readme.txt

 * Ages
 - Norse players now require not only the Spatha upgrade, but also Sailing and either Shield Wall or Svinfylking to enter the Viking Age.

+* Items
+- Bows now have specific graphics for when they are on the ground.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.